Poker SoftwareAdvanced Poker Training Review

 Advanced Poker Training Full Review

 When running through any one of the many gauntlets that the training system will put you through, you’ll get a detailed session analysis for every one you complete.
-You will also get weekly progress reports and analysis generated specifically for you that are sent right to your e-mail inbox:
+You will also get weekly progress reports generated specifically for you that are sent right to your e-mail inbox:

 The system will automatically save and replay hands that might need a second look and you can practice any hand over and over from any position.
-You can receive play-by-play advice from one of the 20 advisors on staff at the site, all the while being able to store your stats and win-rates.
-This method allows you to pinpoint situations where you are losing money and fix leaks in your game quickly and easily.
-Remember, all this is done while actually playing online poker through a web-based simulator, which is lightning quick and easy to use.
+You can receive play-by-play advice from one of the 20 advisors on staff at the site, all while being able to store your stats and win-rates.

 When you log in, you can click on “Play Now,” which will let you start a session at one of the various tables.
 As you go up in stakes, the tables will get harder, although they do not necessarily equate to stakes you would see online.
 For example, the $10-$20 blind table with a $2,000 max buy-in played similar to 10nl or 25nl online.
 It’s not really congruent with live poker either because it felt like the $10-$20 table played softer than normal $1-$2 live tables.
-Nevertheless, that doesn’t really matter since it’s all a simulation and, as you move up, the games get harder and more aggressive:
+Nevertheless, that doesn’t really matter since it’s all a simulation and, as you move up, the games get harder and more aggressive.

 If you click on the “Members” area, you’ll see a control panel where you can start a session, tackle the weekly challenge, watch videos on how to train, see screenshots, view your statistics, replay saved hands and sessions, and select hands to share.
 You can also view replays and check out your recent sessions.

 The session report gives you a list of ratings for things like overall session skill, pre-flop skill, c-bet skill, and many other facets of the game.
 Each of these skills is given a score and a color.
-Green numbers are places you performed well, orange numbers are ones that can be a concern, and red numbers signify areas that are potential problem:
+Green numbers are places you performed well, orange numbers are ones that can be a concern, and red numbers signify areas that are potential problem.

 Beginning poker players will do themselves wonders by using this system, but there are also great features that will benefit online grinders playing small- and mid-stakes games.
 The game automatically saves any hand where the player makes an error in judgment and other types of interesting hands.
 By being able to watch replays of these hands, more experienced players can significantly improve their ability to make reads on their opponents and vary their play to keep opponents guessing.
 This is particularly true in the highest level game on the site, where the opponents are solid TAG players who adjust to your playing style using artificial intelligence.